Yusuf-M-Mirza/Project-2/README.md

 ### Physical Illness
-- **_"Poor physical health is a large contributing factor to burnout alongside poor mental health.
+- **_"Poor physical health is a large contributing factor to burnout.
 In combination, they can negatively affect rates of burnout to a high degree."_**

 - **Figure 4 shows no significant link between work arrangement and the prevalence of physical illnesses.** Which leads us to looking elsewhere for a potential link.